 The (Very Near) Future

-We are already seeing leading digital asset managers make moves to build digital insights across their client base.
+We are already seeing leading digital investment managers make moves to build digital insights across their client base.
 In the future, the firms who make use of these insights to understand their clients, anticipate their needs, and develop their offerings will have the competitive edge.
 They will achieve this through:

 - Lead Management and Demand Generation capabilities, where client engagement data will flag individuals who are demonstrating enough engagement to warrant direct action from the manager